bortch/Revealable/readme.md

 ```

+### Caveats

+- The security of the scheme relies heavily on the security of the encryption algorithm used.
+If the encryption algorithm is compromised, an attacker could potentially recover the hidden value without needing the keys.
+- If the keys used to encrypt the hidden value are lost or forgotten, the hidden value will become irretrievable.
+It is therefore important to keep backup copies of the keys in a secure location.
+- Depending on the specifics of the use case, there may be legal or regulatory requirements governing the storage and handling of sensitive data.
+It is important to ensure that the use of this scheme complies with any relevant laws or regulations.

-## Disclaimer
+### Disclaimer

-Before using this code, please read the following disclaimer:

-- This is not a production-ready code.
+Please note the following disclaimer before using the Revealable scheme:

-- It is just a proof of concept.
+- This code is not intended for production use, but rather serves as a proof of concept.
-- It is not audited and it is not fully tested in a real environment.
+- It has not been audited or fully tested in a real environment, and therefore may contain bugs or vulnerabilities.
-- It is provided as is without any warranty of any kind.
+- It is provided "as is" without any warranty of any kind.
-- I am not responsible for any loss of funds or any other damage caused by the use of this code.
+- The owner of the contract is solely responsible for any loss of funds or other damages caused by the use of this code.
-- Use it at your own risk.
+- Use this code at your own risk.